rodneyshupe/Cookbook/Recipes/Sides/MushroomRisotto.rst

 Directions
 ----------

-1. Tie together bay leaves, thyme sprigs, and parsley sprigs with kitchen twine.
-Bring bundled herbs, porcini mushrooms, chicken broth, soy sauce, and 3 1/2 cups water to boil in medium saucepan over medium-high heat;
+1. Tie bay leaves, thyme, and parsley sprigs together with kitchen twine.
-   reduce to medium-low and simmer until dried mushrooms are softened and fully hydrated, about 15 minutes.
-Remove and discard herb bundle and strain broth through fine-mesh strainer set over medium bowl (you should have about 6 1/2 cups strained liquid); return liquid to saucepan and keep warm over low heat.
-Finely mince porcini and set aside.
+   Bring the herb bundle, porcini, chicken broth, soy sauce, and 3 1/2 cups water to a boil in a medium saucepan over medium-high heat; reduce to medium-low and simmer until the dried mushrooms soften and fully hydrate, about 15 minutes.
+Discard the herb bundle and strain the broth through a fine-mesh strainer set over a medium bowl (you should have about 6 1/2 cups strained liquid); return the liquid to the saucepan and keep warm over low heat.
+Finely mince the porcini and set aside.
-2. Adjust oven rack to middle position and heat oven to 200F.
-Heat 2 tablespoons butter in 12-inch nonstick skillet over medium-high heat.
+2. Adjust an oven rack to the middle position and heat the oven to 200F.
+Heat 2 tablespoons butter in a 12-inch nonstick skillet over medium-high heat.
-   When foaming subsides, add cremini mushrooms, 1 cup onions, and 1/2 teaspoon salt; cook, stirring occasionally, until moisture released by mushrooms evaporates and mushrooms are well browned, about 7 minutes.
-   Stir in garlic until fragrant, about 1 minute, then transfer mushrooms to oven-safe bowl and keep warm in oven.
-Off heat, add 1/4 cup water to now-empty skillet and scrape with wooden spoon to loosen any browned bits; pour liquid from skillet into saucepan with broth.
+   When the foaming subsides, add the cremini, 1 cup onions, and 1/2 teaspoon salt; cook, stirring occasionally, until the moisture evaporates and the mushrooms are well browned, about 7 minutes.
+Stir in the garlic until fragrant, about 1 minute, then transfer the mushrooms to an oven-safe bowl and keep warm in the oven.
+Off heat, add 1/4 cup water to the now-empty skillet and scrape up any browned bits with a wooden spoon; pour the liquid into the saucepan with the broth.
-3. Heat 3 tablespoons butter in large saucepan over medium heat.
-When foaming subsides, add remaining 1 cup onions and 1/4 teaspoon salt; cook, stirring occasionally, until onions are softened and translucent, about 9 minutes.
-Add rice and cook, stirring frequently, until grains' edges are transparent, about 4 minutes.
-Add wine and cook, stirring frequently, until rice absorbs wine.
-Add minced porcini and 3 1/2 cups broth and cook, stirring every 2 to 3 minutes, until liquid is absorbed, 9 to 11 minutes.
+3. Heat 3 tablespoons butter in a large saucepan over medium heat.
+When the foaming subsides, add the remaining 1 cup onions and 1/4 teaspoon salt;
-   Stir in additional 1/2 cup broth every 2 to 3 minutes until rice is cooked through but grains are still somewhat firm at center, 10 to 12 minutes (rice may not require all of broth).
-Stir in remaining 1 tablespoon butter, then stir in mushrooms (and any accumulated juices), Parmesan, and chopped parsley.
-Adjust seasoning with salt and pepper;
-   serve immediately in warmed bowls.
+   cook, stirring occasionally, until the onions soften and turn translucent, about 9 minutes.
+Add the rice and cook, stirring frequently, until the grains' edges turn transparent, about 4 minutes.
+Add the wine and cook, stirring frequently, until the rice absorbs it.
+Add the minced porcini and 3 1/2 cups broth and cook, stirring every 2 to 3 minutes, until the liquid is absorbed, 9 to 11 minutes.
+Stir in an additional 1/2 cup broth every 2 to 3 minutes until the rice is cooked through but the grains are still somewhat firm at the center, 10 to 12 minutes (the rice may not need all the broth).
+Stir in the remaining 1 tablespoon butter, then stir in the mushrooms and any accumulated juices, the Parmesan, and the chopped parsley.
+Season with salt and pepper; serve immediately in warmed bowls.